-The WSN area of interest is supposed to be divided into 16 regular subregions and we use the same energy consumption model as in our previous work (Idrees et al. 2015).
+The WSN area of interest is supposed to be divided into 16 regular subregions and we use the same energy consumption than in our previous work (Idrees et al. 2014b).
 Table 2 gives the chosen parameters settings.

 Table 2.
 Relevant parameters for network initialization